fbpx

 June is a beautiful month to visit Venice, perhaps our favorite.
 Summer solstice festivals abound, and everyone is happy to head back to the beach.

-Temperatures in June are mild and range from 15 to 25 degrees Celsius or 60 to 75 Fahrenheit.
+Temperatures in June are mild and range from 15 to 25 C (60 to 75 F).
 Rainfall is low in June and it rains an average of 9 days but when it does, showers are short, and the sun is up an average of 13h a day making it a great sightseeing month.

 Evenings get shilly so a light jacket is welcome, especially if you plan to eat at the many terraces or enjoy a stroll back to your accommodation.